ome/omero-documentation/omero/sysadmins/cli/usergroup.rst

 For managing the permissions of restricted administrators, :doc:`OMERO.cli does provide means <light-admins>` but that functionality is not yet offered in a friendly manner by the :program:`omero user` command.
-The :guide:`Group and Users Management Guide <introduction/docs/group-user-management.html>` is recommended for this task instead.
+The use of OMERO.web as described in :guide:`Administrate Groups and Users Guide <introduction/docs/group-user-management.html>` is recommended for this task instead.

 If you are using ldap as an authentication backend, you can create